shrink0r/redmine-client/README.md

 # Redmine Client

-*Redmine Client* is a small php5 library that provides an API along with a Cli for interacting with Redmine.
+*Redmine Client* is a php5 library that provides an API and cli-tool for interacting with Redmine.
+Development has just started and the current state of the lib is quite incomplete.

 ## Installation